Angelica Olsson

 Angelica Olsson (born 27 November 1991) is a Swedish former competitive figure skater.
 She is the 2010 Nordic silver medalist and a two-time Swedish national bronze medalist.
-She was sent to the 2009 World Junior Championships in Sofia, Bulgaria but did not qualify for the free skate.
-At the 2010 World Junior Championships in The Hague, Netherlands, she placed 12th in the short program, 19th in the free skate, and 17th overall.
+She was sent to the 2009 World Junior Championships in Sofia, Bulgaria but did not qualify for the free skating segment.
+At the 2010 World Junior Championships in The Hague, Netherlands, she placed 12th in the short program, 19th in the free skating, and 17th overall.
 She is the daughter of a figure skating coach, Susanne Olsson, and the elder sister of figure skater Isabelle Olsson.